 - Working in Crises and Conflict

-In support of President Obama’s strategy for atrocity prevention, USAID and Humanity United launched the Tech Challenge for Atrocity Prevention to identify innovative applications of new and existing technologies to help prevent mass atrocities.
-Second round of the Tech Challenge is now open!
-Also, meet our first round winners.
+USAID and Humanity United launched the Tech Challenge for Atrocity Prevention to identify innovative applications of new and existing technologies to help prevent mass atrocities.
+Meet our second round winners!

 USAID and its partners recognize that 21st century technology is driving tremendous innovation in the private sector and other social sectors, and that some of the tools and solutions used elsewhere might be transformative when applied to atrocity prevention.
 This initiative encourages individuals from all backgrounds to bring new perspectives and approaches to solving these problems in support of the President’s vision of ‘never again.’